HotCakeX/Harden-Windows-Security/Wiki posts/Miscellaneous/Overrides for Microsoft Security Baseline.md

 <br>

-## 4. Deny write access to removable drives not protected by Bitlocker
+## 4. Deny write access to removable drives not protected by BitLocker

-Disabling this policy because it can cause inconvenience and if your flash drive is Bitlocker encrypted, It can't be used as a bootable Windows installation USB flash drive.
+Disabling this policy because it can cause inconvenience and if your flash drive is BitLocker encrypted, it can't be used as a bootable Windows installation USB flash drive.

 Policy path: